 Elm Street Gardens is a two-acre vegetable garden located behind a historic house in Sparta, Georgia.
 The gardens were begun in 2004 as an experiment

 to see if the Curreys could grow the vegetables they wanted to eat throughout the year.
 A diverse array of vegetable and fruit crops are now grown year round using a no-till method in the outdoor beds and in the hoop houses.
-In addition to the two hoop houses, there is a heated seed house for starting transplants as well as a shade house for cultivating mushrooms.
+In addition to the three hoop houses, there is a heated seed house for starting transplants.

 We never use any synthetic fertilizers or chemicals on our property and abide by organic standards in growing our produce.
 Every year the soil in our garden improves with our constant mulching, and we can not only see the difference, but taste it as well.
 The health of our soil directly impacts both the health of our plants and of those who consume them.
 Quality and taste are our results.